rust-embedded/discovery/src/09-led-compass/magnitude.md

 We have been working with the direction of the magnetic field but what's its real magnitude?
-According to the documentation about the [`mag_data()`] function the `x` `y` `z` values we are getting are already in milli-gauss.
-That means the only thing we have to compute in order to get the magnitude of the magnetic field is the magnitude of the 3D vector that our `x` `y` `z` values describe.
+According to the documentation about the [`mag_data()`] function the `x` `y` `z` values we are getting are in nanotesla.
+That means the only thing we have to compute in order to get the magnitude of the magnetic field in nanotesla is the magnitude of the 3D vector that our `x` `y` `z` values describe.
 As you might remember from school this is simply:

 ``` rust